thingsapart/EBB-pwm-peristaltic-stepper/README.md

 However, there are quite a few things that can go wrong here!

-The first is that Windows could see the driver installers as a virus.
+The first is that Windows could see the drivers installer as a virus.
 In order to resolve this you need to go into the "Virus & threat protection" section of Windows settings and choose "Protection history"

 ![Windows Defender fun](Guide/Images/Frustration03.png)